Facadavanzo/Facadavanzo/README.md

 Last but not least, I´m working on a proyect that consists in a e-commerce´s web app and its respective dashboard.

-Technologies & Tools
+Technologies & Tools:
 HTML | CSS | JavaScript | EJS | React | Node | Express | MySQL | Postman

-You can find me on Linkedin, https://www.linkedin.com/in/facundodavanzo/.
+You can find me on Linkedin, https://www.linkedin.com/in/facundodavanzo/

 And you can reach me by Email, facudavanzo@gmail.com